AyrA/LegacyServices/Docs/Pwdgen.129.md

 ## Description

-Service that generates passwords and sends them to the client
+Service that generates passwords and sends them to the client.

 ## Protocol usage